six2dez/reconftw/README.md

 * You can create your own axiom's fleet before running reconFTW or let reconFTW to create and destroy it automatically just modifying reconftw.cfg file.

 # BBRF Support: :computer:
-* To add reconFTW results to your [BBRF instance](https://github.com/honoki/bbrf-server) just add IP and credentials on reconftw.cfg file section dedicated to bbrf.
+* To add reconFTW results to your [BBRF instance](https://github.com/honoki/bbrf-server) just add IP and credentials to reconftw.cfg file section dedicated to bbrf.
-* During the execution of the scans the results will be added dinamically when each step ends.
+* During the execution of the scans the results will be added dynamically when each step ends.
 * Even you can set up locally your BBRF instance to be able to visualize your results in a fancy web UI.

 # Sample video: